troyerl/qwik-snackbar/README.md

 # Qwik Snackbar

-Made with tailwind, this light weight snackbar module allows for easy usage and easy customization.
-Not only easy use, but accessibility is builtin, screen readers will read the snackbar once opens and allows for override of text that is read out.
+Made with tailwind, this light weight snackbar module allows for easy usage and easy customization.<br/>
+Not only easy use, but accessibility is built in, screen readers will read the snackbar once opens and allows for override of text that is read out.

 ---